|List A - Z | Top 1000 | Random | Origins|

 Esther is a very popular first name for females (#132 out of 4276) and also a very popular surname or last name for all people (#43891 out of 88799) (2000 U.S. Census).

-Displayed below is the baby names popularity of Esther name for girls (2012 statistics).
-Compare Esther with its variant forms and related girl baby names.
+Displayed below is the baby name popularity of the name Esther for girls (2014 statistics).

 © 2014 Think Baby Names